-These easy one-bowl lemon poppy seed scones, with lemon and poppy seeds both in it and on top!
+These easy one-bowl lemon poppyseed scones have lemon and poppy seeds both in the scones and on top of them!
 A perfect lemon treat to enjoy any time of day.

-I think there is almost no nicer treat than a lemon poppy seed scones.
-They just seem to be the perfect bite, any time of day.
+I think there is almost no better treat than a lemon poppyseed scone!
+They just seem to be the perfect bite any time of day.

 Lemon – you will need 1 fresh lemon to get both the lemon zest and the lemon juice you will need for these scones and the glaze.
 I made these with regular lemons.
 If you have some Meyer lemons, they would be just as nice.